 Jonny played in both Saxons games in 2012, making his debut against Ireland Wolfhounds, also appeared against Scotland A in February 2013 and won his first full cap against Argentina at Buenos Aires the following June.
 His RBS 6 Nations Championship debut against France in Paris in February 2014 spanned only eight minutes before he left the field with a broken nose but he played for 70 minutes against Scotland the following week.

 His excellence dates back to the 2009 EDF Energy Intermediate Cup final when he contributed three tries to Hartpury College’s 41-31 win over Clifton at Twickenham.
-It was a harbinger of greater things for him as his 53 tries in 129 senior appearances for Gloucester by mid-January this year illustrate.
+It was a harbinger of greater things for him as his 62 tries in 138 senior appearances for Gloucester illustrate.

 Swindon-born Jonny became a regular member of Gloucester’s A League side in 2009-10, having made an initial breakthrough in pre-season with a memorable try in his second friendly match for Gloucester against Connacht.
 He made his competitive debut in the Heineken Cup in the Newport Gwent Dragons game two months later.